HoodPanther/meetup/README.md

 `pip install ipython jupyter matplotlib`

-Make sure you have the [IMDB dataset](https://s3-us-west-1.amazonaws.com/nervana-meetup/labeledTrainData.tsv) (right click and download) in the meetup folder, and run the notebook server
+And git clone this repository.
+Make sure you have the [IMDB dataset](https://s3-us-west-1.amazonaws.com/nervana-meetup/labeledTrainData.tsv) (right click and download) in the meetup folder.
+Then `cd` to the meetup reository folder and run the notebook server

 `ipython notebook --ip 0.0.0.0`